#AntiFa Trends On Twitter: Anti-Fascist ‘Alt-Left’ Group On Lauri Love’s Tweets

 The hashtag #AntiFa is a popular one, according to Twitter.
 When a Twitter user merely types the letter “A” into the social network’s search engine, not only are they met with the

 #AntiFa hashtag as the third most popular suggestion for words starting with “A” as of this writing, but “ #Antifa #finn” and “#antifascism #ypg” and “ #AntiFa #Rojava” go along with the #AntiFa suggestions.
-Clicking on those hashtag will bring up plenty of Twitter tweets with talk about punching Nazis and anti-fascism, along with Twitter’s related search suggestions of #berkeley and #basedstickman.
+Clicking on those hashtag will bring up plenty of Twitter tweets with talk about punching Nazis and anti-fascism, along with Twitter’s related searches suggestions of #berkeley and #basedstickman.

 A Google search for news reports about the #AntiFa movement results in articles about the #AntiFa movement, largely a European one, and how it currently looks in the U.S. Called “The Storm Troopers of the New World Order,” according to Right Side News, the AntiFa members are described as “thugs” coming against the right wing, in more force allegedly since President Donald Trump was elected.